How to add inhibitor to radiator

 7. Periodically check the level of the inhibitor in your radiator and top up if necessary.
 Over time, some of the inhibitor may become diluted or lost through evaporation.

-See also How to change shutter speed on canon
+See also How to set time on rolex

 Following these tips can help ensure a successful and effective addition of inhibitor to your radiator system.
 It’s also recommended to consult your radiator manufacturer’s guidelines and recommendations before adding any inhibitor, as different systems may have specific requirements.